TheHextech/Zip-extractor-and-NaN-check/README.md

 	- the effect of dropping rows and columns in terms of remaining data and which is the best method.

 ## Extra, for free, for fun!
 Feel free to download, pull requests, or make suggestions about the script.
+For example, sometime encoding problems can hurt really hard and a fix it's needed.
+However, I had such problems in VS code with its Jupyter, while in Jupyter Lab/Notebook it runs without any issue.

 Hope you can enjoy it or find it as a fount of ispiration!

 ## Sources
 [Source of the zip file](https://www.kaggle.com/datasets/gsutters/the-human-freedom-index).